fauxtix/PropertyManagerFL/README.md

   Pay or Quit Letter - warning about unpaid rent.
 It demands payment of current and back rent by a certain date or eviction proceedings will begin

+- Rent increases - process is automatic for the following year, from the start date of the contract, or through a manual procedure for each tenant.
+  Each of these situations presupposes a letter alerting them to the change

 - Communicating with tenants - messages sent or received to/from tenants, through the use of e-mail

 # Sample Code